Itsfoss0/flask-tutorial/.the-run/concepts/introduction.md

 Here *app* can be any valid variable name, it doesnt have to be named app.

 Next, we create a decorator for a route and map a function to it (Trust me, its much simple than it sounds :P ) But before we do that, lets talk briefly about decorators and  mapping.
-By definition, decorators  are functions that take other functionds and  extent the behaviour of the latter function without explicitly modifying it.
+By definition, decorators  are functions that take other functions and  extends the behaviour of the latter function without explicitly modifying it.
 This sound confusing but its really not, especially after you have seen some examples of how decorators work from this article [Here]("https://github.com/realtpython/materials/primer-on-python-decorators")

 The route on the other hand is just the path that you follow after the website's url.
 Take for example, a website with the url of *example.xyz* when you visit *example.xyz/here*, *here* in this case it the path, or the route.
 When the path is not specified, by  definition that is called the index path, or the entry point.
 On most sites, that is considered the home url.